bamadesigner/show-me-the-admin/README.md

         // Change the settings

-        // For example, change the phrase to show the admin bar, default is 'showme'
+        // For example, change the phrase you type to show the admin bar, default is 'showme'
         $settings[ 'show_phrase' ] = 'hello';

-        // Or change the phrase to hide the admin bar, default is 'hideme'
+        // Or change the phrase you type to hide the admin bar, default is 'hideme'
         $settings[ 'hide_phrase' ] = 'goodbye';

         // Return the settings